Software design pattern

-In software engineering, a software design pattern is a general, reusable solution to a commonly occurring problem within a given context in software design.
-It is not a finished design that can be transformed directly into source or machine code.
-Rather, it is a description or template for how to solve a problem that can be used in many different situations.
-Design patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.
+In software engineering, a software design pattern or design pattern is a general, reusable solution to a commonly occurring problem in many contexts in software design.
+A design pattern is not a rigid structure to be transplanted directly into source code.
+Rather, it is a description or a template for solving a particular type of problem that can be deployed in many different situations.
+Design patterns can be viewed as formalized best practices that the programmer may use to solve common problems when designing a software application or system.

 Object-oriented design patterns typically show relationships and interactions between classes or objects, without specifying the final application classes or objects that are involved.
 Patterns that imply mutable state may be unsuited for functional programming languages.
 Some patterns can be rendered unnecessary in languages that have built-in support for solving the problem they are trying to solve, and object-oriented patterns are not necessarily suitable for non-object-oriented languages.

 Design patterns may be viewed as a structured approach to computer programming intermediate between the levels of a programming paradigm and a concrete algorithm.

 History

-Patterns originated as an architectural concept by Christopher Alexander as early as 1977 (c.f.
-"The Pattern of Streets," JOURNAL OF THE AIP, September, 1966, Vol. 32, No. 5, pp. 273–278).
+Patterns originated as an architectural concept by Christopher Alexander as early as 1977 in A Pattern Language (cf. his article, "The Pattern of Streets," JOURNAL OF THE AIP, September, 1966, Vol. 32, No. 5, pp. 273–278).
 In 1987, Kent Beck and Ward Cunningham began experimenting with the idea of applying patterns to programming – specifically pattern languages – and presented their results at the OOPSLA conference that year.
 In the following years, Beck, Cunningham and others followed up on this work.